Interbotix/interbotix_ros_arms/interbotix_examples/interbotix_moveit_interface/README.md

 ## Overview
 This package contains a small API modeled after the [Move Group C++ Interface Tutorial](https://github.com/ros-planning/moveit_tutorials/blob/kinetic-devel/doc/move_group_interface/src/move_group_interface_tutorial.cpp) that allows a user to command desired end-effector poses to an Interbotix arm.
 It is not meant to be all-encompassing but rather should be viewed as a starting point for someone interested in creating their own MoveIt interface to interact with an arm.
 The package also contains a small GUI that can be used to pose the end-effector.

+Finally, this package also contains a modified version of the [Move Group Python Interface Tutorial](https://github.com/ros-planning/moveit_tutorials/blob/kinetic-devel/doc/move_group_python_interface/scripts/move_group_python_interface_tutorial.py) script that can be used as a guide for those users who would like to interface with an Interbotix robot via the MoveIt Commander Python module.

 ## Structure
 ![moveit_interface_flowchart](images/moveit_interface_flowchart.png)
 As shown above, this package builds on top of both the *interbotix_gazebo* and *interbotix_sdk* packages.
 To get familiar with those packages, please refer to their respective READMEs.
 The *interbotix_moveit_interface* nodes are described below:
-- **moveit_interface_node** - a small API that makes it easier for a user to command custom poses to the end-effector of an Interbotix arm; it uses MoveIt's planner behind the scenes to generate desired joint trajectories
+- **moveit_interface_node** - a small C++ API that makes it easier for a user to command custom poses to the end-effector of an Interbotix arm; it uses MoveIt's planner behind the scenes to generate desired joint trajectories
 - **moveit_interface_gui** - a GUI (modeled after the one in the *joint_state_publisher* package) that allows a user to enter in desired end-effector poses via text fields or sliders; it uses the **moveit_interface_node** API to plan and execute trajectories
+- **moveit_python_interface** - a modified version of the script used in the [Move Group Python Interface](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/move_group_python_interface/move_group_python_interface_tutorial.html) tutorial that is meant to work with an Interbotix arm; just press 'Enter' in the terminal to walk through the different steps

 ## Usage
 To run this package on the physical robot, type the line below in a terminal (assuming the ViperX 300 is being launched).
 ```
-$ roslaunch interbotix_moveit_interface moveit_interface.launch robot_name:=vx300 use_actual:=true
+$ roslaunch interbotix_moveit_interface moveit_interface.launch robot_name:=vx300 use_cpp_interface:=true use_actual:=true
 ```
 A GUI should pop-up similar to the one below.
 In it, a user should specify the desired position and orientation of the end-effector (as defined by the 'ee_arm_link' w.r.t. the 'world' frame).
 This can be done either via the slider bars or by entering values into the text fields.
 Next, a user can press one of five buttons.
 They are:
 - **Plan Pose** - MoveIt will attempt to find a trajectory that places the end-effector at the desired position and orientation